Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week5.md

 }
 ```

-- Backend Preparation
+- Backend Activities

-I restructuredthe bash scripts with 3 folders having the utility commands for PSQL.
-Here are 3 folders storing utility commands for Postgres database
+I restructured the bash scripts with 3 folders having the utility commands for PSQL.
+Here are 3 folders storing utility commands for Postgres database.

 DynamoDB (`backend-flask/bin/db`),

 AWS RDS (`backend-flask/bin/rds`),

 AWS Cognito (`backend-flask/bin/cognito`).

 I added `boto3` into `backend-flask/requirements.txt`, which is the AWS SDK for Python to create, configure, and manage AWS services like dynamoDB.
 I also added a command in `.gitpod.yml`  allowing gitpod to install python libraries automatically whenever a new workspace is launched.